mahmud-hasan35/mahmud-hasan35/README.md

 <br>

 ## 🚀 About Me
-I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
+I’m a Frontend Web Developer passionate about creating error-free, high-performing websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
-I created a lots of websites for my clients.
+I’ve built multiple websites for clients across different industries.
 I pride myself on doing quality work and maintaining excellent communication.
 I enjoy working with Tailwindcss, daisyUI, ReactJS, JavaScript as well as Next.js.

 ## 👨‍💻 Skills & Experiance:
 ✅ JavaScript <br>